johnnymadigan/game-of-life/README.md

 - [Notes](#notes)

 # **About**
-Mathematician John Conway’s *Game of Life* is a famouse zero-player, cellular automaton game.
-The entire game is a CLI app, where users can configure custom settings to change how the app simulates 'life'.
-The project demonstrates my skills in Object-Oriented-Programming and utilising APIs.
+**Game of Life** is a famous zero-player, cellular automaton game.
+The entire game is a CLI app where users can configure custom settings to change how the app simulates 'life'.
+The project demonstrates my understanding of the Object-Oriented-Programming paradigm.

 The project is divided into 2 phases, the first demonstrating skills in:
 - Building command-line applications
 - Developing high-quality file I/O functionality
 - Designing a solution to a non-trivial computational problem
-- Understanding and utilise an external API
+- Understanding and utilising an external API

 The latter focuses on extending the first phase’s implementation to be more generalised, scalable and versatile.
 Demonstrating skills in:
 - Modifying existing code to implement new features
 - Enforcing good Object-Oriented Programming practices
-- Handling unexpected code behaviour elegantly
+- Handling unexpected behaviour elegantly

 ![Game of Life demonstration](/img/gol.gif)